A report compiled by CATS shows that bullying is affecting the learning outcomes and emotional health of primary school students.

-Skip to 02:06:00 to hear Dr Lisa Mundy speak about using recent CATS research to prevent bullying in the future.
+Dr Lisa Mundy speaks to Peter Bell & Paula Kruger about using recent CATS research to prevent bullying in the future. *Link unavailable*

-Skip to 49:00 to hear Dr Lisa Mundy speak with Jon Faine about how having a group of friends can protect the mental health of a bullied child.
+Dr Lisa Mundy speaks with Jon Faine about how having a group of friends can protect the mental health of a bullied child.

 School bullying is depressingly common but having a group of friends, not just a single “bestie”, may bolster a child’s resilience.